CVRL/OpenSourceIrisRecognition/evaluations/paper-evaluation-comparison-pairs/README.md

 ## Pair Generation Protocol

 To standardize our evaluations, we generated specific image pairs for comparison.
-The pair generation logic ensures anatomical correctness and strategically manages combinatorial explosion during imposter matching.
+The pair generation logic strategically manages combinatorial explosion during imposter matching.

 ### Matching Rules
 * **Laterality Strictness:** Comparisons are strictly intra-ocular.
 Left eyes are only ever compared to left eyes (L vs L), and right eyes are only compared to right eyes (R vs R).